 Humana v.
 Western Heritage is a critically important decision.
 At this point, two circuit courts of appeal have tackled the question of whether an MAO can use federal court to pursue double damages against primary payers—and both have agreed that a private cause of action exists.
 Insurers in the Third Circuit of Pennsylvania, New Jersey, and Delaware—as well as those in the Eleventh Circuit of Florida, Georgia, and Alabama—should closely review protocols for handling claims with Medicare beneficiaries and update them as necessary.
 The Eleventh Circuit arguably went a step further by mandating double damages in any recovery achieved by an MAO, warranting even deeper scrutiny of claims involving a Medicare beneficiary.

 Are you proactively seeking to ferret out claims involving Medicare Advantage?
 Are you taking the initiative to identify MAO payment amounts before settlement?
 Are you actively engaging with MAO plans in those states?
 If you weren’t taking such precautions before, you should begin doing so now.
 For insight as to where your jurisdiction lies, visit our interactive map, which is constantly updated as decisions are handed down from the courts.

-ISO Claims Partners has been closely following the MAO private cause of action issue for the last five years.
+We have been closely following the MAO private cause of action issue for the last five years.
 We’ve developed custom MSP compliance programs specifically to address dealing with MAOs and mitigating exposure in this critical area.
-For more information about how ISO Claims Partners can help you proactively address these issues, cut claim costs, and mitigate risk, please contact Shawn Deane at firstname.lastname@example.org or 978-825-8158.
+For more information about how we can help you proactively address these issues, cut claim costs, and mitigate risk, please contact Shawn Deane at firstname.lastname@example.org or 978-825-8158.
 For specific questions about how this ruling affects the Eleventh Circuit and Florida in particular, please contact Mark Popolizio at email@example.com or 786-459-9117.